Constraining reionization morphology and source properties with 21cm galaxy cross-correlation surveys: Data availability

 \section{Data availability}

-The code used to compute the 21cm-Galaxy cross-power spectrum uncertainties is publicly available at \href{https://github.com/annehutter/21cm_gal_uncertainties}{github.com/annehutter/21cm\_gal\_uncertainties}.
+The code used to compute the 21cm galaxy cross-power spectrum uncertainties is publicly available at \href{https://github.com/annehutter/21cm_gal_uncertainties}{github.com/annehutter/21cm\_gal\_uncertainties}.
 This work builds upon the \texttt{EoRFlow} framework \citep{Pietschke_2025}, available at \href{https://github.com/astro-ML/EoRFlow}{github.com/astro-ML/EoRFlow}.
-The project-specific analysis scripts and trained neural network models will be made publicly available upon acceptance of this manuscript.
+The project-specific analysis scripts and trained neural-network models can be found at \href{https://github.com/astro-ML/21cmgalaxy-SBI}{github.com/astro-ML/21cmgalaxy-SBI}.

 \begin{appendix}